-chapter outlines a belief history of HIV/AIDS the mythology, scientific facts, mode of mission, and stages of development and methods of prolonging life.
+This chapter outlined a belief history of HIV/AIDS the mythology, scientific facts, mode of transmission, and stages of development and methods of prolonging life.

-History of HIV/AIDS
+2.1 History of HIV/AIDS

-/AIDS is a virus disease, it was discovered in U.S.A in 1983.
-It was then named HIV because of ble of lowering the immunity of those infected it was named HIV type 1.
+HIV/AIDS is a virus disease, it was discovered in U.S.A in 1983.
+It was then named HIV because of its role of lowering the immunity of those infected it was named HIV type 1.

-986 a second of virus was discovered in West Africa (Ghana) and was named HIV type 2.
-The types are known as retroviruses.
-They have a peculiar enzyme which enables them to change genetic or inheritance mechanism when they get into human body.
+In 1986 a second of virus was discovered in West Africa (Ghana) and was named HIV type 2.
+The two types are known as retroviruses.
+They have a peculiar enzyme which enables them to change their genetic or inheritance mechanism when they get into human body.

-on the virus gets into human body they enter only the cells T Lymphocytes.
-The Lymphocytes responsible for the manufacture of immune substances like white blood cells.
-When one is sted with HIV one is left with no protection from diseases.
-HIV puts you in the danger of other prunistic diseases.
+When the virus gets into human body they enter only the cells T Lymphocytes.

+The Lymphocytes are responsible for the manufacture of immune substances like white blood cells.
+When one is infected with HIV one is left with no protection from diseases.
+HIV puts you in the danger of other opportunistic diseases.

-HIV MYTH of origin
+2.2 HIV MYTH of origin

-luent Questions
+Frequent Questions

-How and where did AIDS originate?
+1. How and where did AIDS originate?